-Based on our laboratory observations that TRC-based products have the ability to form small blood vessels in vitro and results from third party trials involving the use of bone marrow cells for peripheral vascular disease, we are conducting trials to evaluate the safety and efficacy of Vascular Repair Cells (VRCs) based on TRC technology in the treatment of diabetics with open foot wounds and patients diagnosed with critical limb ischemia (CLI), the end stage of peripheral arterial disease.
-These patients exhibit chronic rest pain, ulcers or gangrene in their limbs.
+Based on our laboratory observations that TRC-based products have the ability to form small blood vessels in vitro and the results of third party trials involving the use of bone marrow cells for peripheral vascular disease, we are conducting trials to evaluate the safety and efficacy of Vascular Repair Cells (VRCs) based on TRC technology in the treatment of diabetics with open foot wounds and patients diagnosed with critical limb ischemia (CLI).

-In October 2008, the first 30 patients (treatment and placebo control) completed enrollment in our RESTORE-CLI trial, a U.S. Phase IIb prospective, controlled, randomized, double-blind, multi-center clinical trial to treat patients suffering from CLI.
-This study is allowed to enroll up to 150 patients at up to 30 sites.
-Patients are randomized into two patient groups (treatment or placebo control), to evaluate the safety and efficacy of VRCs in the treatment of CLI.
-To date, 73 patients have been enrolled in the RESTORE-CLI trial and 21 clinical sites are open for patient enrollment.
-Please see our website for the most updated list of sites that are open for patient enrollment.
+In April 2007, we opened patient enrollment in our RESTORE-CLI trial, a U.S. Phase IIb prospective, controlled, randomized, double-blind, multi-center clinical trial to treat patients suffering from critical limb ischemia, the end stage of peripheral arterial disease.
+This study is allowed to enroll up to 150 patients at up to 30 sites, randomized into two patient groups, to evaluate the safety and efficacy of VRCs in the treatment of critical limb ischemia.
+Currently, 20 clinical sites have been initiated, and our website will be updated as sites are open for patient enrollment.
 Patients will be followed for a period of twelve months post-treatment.
-In addition to assessing the safety of the VRCs, secondary objectives include assessing major amputation rates, level of amputation, wound healing and blood flow in the affected limbs, patient quality of life, pain scores and analgesic use.
-During the 4th quarter of calendar year 2009, we expect to unblind and analyze interim clinical data from a subset of patients enrolled in the study that includes the first 30 patients who have completed their twelve month follow-up.
+Twelve months after the 30th patient treatment, we will unblind and analyze the clinical data.
+In addition to assessing the safety of the VRCs, secondary objectives include assessing major amputation rates, wound healing and blood flow in the affected limbs, patient quality of life, pain scores and analgesic use.
+Patient enrollment began in June 2007 when the first patient was randomized and treated.

-In October 2007, positive interim results from the first 13 patients treated in Germany in a 30-patient multi-arm Phase I/II single-center clinical trial to evaluate the safety of VRCs and unexpanded bone marrow cells in the treatment of chronic diabetic foot wounds associated with CLI were reported by an investigator from the Heart & Diabetes Center located in Bad Oeynhausen, Germany at the 2nd Congress of the German Society for Stem Cell Research in Würzburg, Germany.
+In October 2007, positive interim results from the first 13 patients treated in a 30-patient multi-arm Phase I/II single-center clinical trial to evaluate the safety of VRCs and unexpanded bone marrow cells in the treatment of chronic diabetic foot wounds associated with CLI were reported by an investigator from the Heart & Diabetes Center located in Bad Oeynhausen, Germany at the 2nd Congress of the German Society for Stem Cell Research in Würzburg, Germany.
 Results reflect treatment experience from: four diabetic patients with ischemia-related chronic tissue ulcers who were treated with our VRCs; seven patients who were treated with normal unexpanded marrow cells; and two standard of care patients who did not receive cells.
 All patients received standard wound care as described by the American Diabetes Association.
 Twelve months post-treatment, all patients in the interim analysis who were treated with VRCs reported no major amputations, no cell-related adverse events, and healing of all open wounds.
 Of the seven patients treated with unexpanded bone marrow cells, five reported results similar to the VRC-treated patients 12 months post-treatment, one reported similar results to the VRC-treated patients 18 months post-treatment, and one patient underwent a major amputation.
 For the two standard of care patients who only received wound care (no cells), one patient received a major amputation and one patient experienced no improvement in wound healing after 12 months.
-Patient follow-up has been completed and final data is expected to be reported by the investigator during the second half of calendar year 2009.
+All 30 patients have been enrolled and patient follow-up is ongoing.